armon/libart/README.md

 libart [![Build Status](https://travis-ci.org/armon/libart.png)](https://travis-ci.org/armon/libart)
 =========

-This library probides an ANCI C implementation of the Adaptive Radix Tree or ART.
-The ART operates similar to a traditional Radix tree but avoids the wasted space of internal nodes by changing the node size.
+This library provides an ANSI C implementation of the Adaptive Radix Tree or ART.
+The ART operates similar to a traditional radix tree but avoids the wasted space of internal nodes by changing the node size.
 It makes use of 4 node sizes (4, 16, 48, 256), and can guarentee that
 the overhead is no more than 52 bytes per key, though in practice it is much lower.

-As a Radix tree, it provides the following:
+As a radix tree, it provides the following:
  * O(k) operations.
-In many cases, this can be faster than hash table since the hash is actually an O(k) operation, and hash table has very poor cache locality.
+In many cases, this can be faster than a hash table since the hash function is an O(k) operation, and hash tables have very poor cache locality.
- * Ordered iteration
  * Minimum / Maximum value lookups
  * Prefix compression